 5. Mergers, Sale of Assets, Liquidation Approval.
 Our articles of incorporation provide that any merger, consolidation, sale of assets or similar transaction involving ICC Holdings, Inc. requires the affirmative vote of shareholders entitled to cast at least 80% of the votes which all shareholders are entitled to cast, unless the transaction is approved in advance by two-thirds of the members of the board of directors.
-If the transaction is approved in advance by two-thirds of the votes cast by holders of outstanding voting stock at a meeting at which a quorum was present would be required.
+If the transaction is approved in advance by two-thirds of the members of the Board, approval by the affirmative vote of a majority of the votes cast by holders of outstanding voting stock at a meeting at which a quorum was present would be required.